Cyborgs (film): Release

 Derzhkino provided for the film's promotion, a then-unprecedented amount for the state agency.
 The film was included in the Days of Ukrainian Cinema programs held internationally.
 The first public screening was held on 30 November 2017 in Lviv.
 It was released on 7 December 2017, the third anniversary of the fall of the airport's old terminal.
 (Note: The old terminal had been reduced to a structural skeleton by 5 December and the Ukrainians fell back to the new terminal (and the air traffic control tower), the last position available before a full withdrawal form the airport.)
 The film was dedicated to the defence of Ukraine, to every defender and volunteer and their family members.

 The production's team and the Come Back Alive Foundation («Повернись живим») organized the #ICare! (#ЯНебайдужий!) initiative, which set aside 5 hryvnias from each ticket purchased for the movie to help the families of those killed in the battle for Donetsk airport.
 This totalled more than a half-million hryvnias from the film's opening week.

 In February 2018, the film was released online on the Megogo streaming service.
 The movie was re-edited as an expanded four-part miniseries with 60% new material, which was first televised on ICTV on 20 February 2019, as part of the fifth anniversary of the Revolution of Dignity.

 Reception

 Box office

 Mariupol, Zaporizhzhia, Dnipro, Lviv, Chernihiv and Ternopil each initially had only one theatre screening the film on opening day, but quickly expanded to multiple screens due to public demand.
 The movie ranked first at the Ukrainian box office in its opening week; it earned 8.2 million hryvnias in its opening weekend, which was a record for a domestic film, according to the Ukrainian State Film Agency.
+The State Film Agency estimated audience attendance at over 263,000 people in three weeks of release.
+Its total domestic box office (gross) was 19.3 million hryvnias.